-Note that, to be eligible to apply for a dual degree with Wharton, College students must have completed at least 4 course units in each of their first two semesters at Penn.
+- To be eligible to apply for a dual degree, students must have completed at least 4 course units in each of their first two semesters at Penn.
 Students may not apply to the dual degree program with unresolved I's, NR's or GR's on their transcripts.

 - Like all students in the College, Dual Degree students must complete a minimum number of credits in the Arts and Sciences.

 - The total number of course units for both degrees is between 37 and 48.

 - Dual Degree with the Nursing School: A g.p.a. of 3.0 is necessary for consideration.
 Consult the Nursing School further details.

 - Dual Degree with the School of Engineering and Applied Sciences: The Engineering School looks for a cumulative g.p.a. of 3.0.
 The School also likes to see MATH 1400, MATH 1410, PHYS 0150, PHYS 0151, CHEM 1012 and CHEM 1101 (MATH 104, MATH 114, PHYS 150, PHYS 151, CHEM 101, CHEM 053 prior to Summer 2022).
 By the end of the second year, the student should have at least one sophomore-level engineering course.
 The total number of course units a student must have for the two degrees may be as high as 46.

 - Dual Degree with the Wharton School: Students should consult the Wharton School website for eligibility and academic requirements for consideration for the dual degree with Wharton.